Diane S. Littler: Coralline-Lethal Orange Disease

 In 1995, Diane and Mark documented and researched the impact of Coralline-Lethal Orange Disease (CLOD), a cyanobacterial pathogen that is responsible for widespread coral mortality throughout the Pacific Reefs.
 This bacterium was first observed at Cook Islands in 1993, but it has since spread to the South Pacific reefs over a range of 6,000 kilometers.
 The presence of CLOD in the Great Astrolabe Reef had exponentially increased from 0% (1992) to full saturation by 1993.
 Due to this, CLOD is a significant threat to coral reef ecosystems and their structural integrity as this bacterial pathogen targets coralline algae.

 Harmful algal blooms

 A large, and potentially toxic Harmful Algal Bloom (HAB), spanning over 620 square miles of Lake Erie, has been intensifying due to warm weather, nutrient runoff, and invasive mussles, prompting health warnings and increased water treatment efforts.

-In 2006, the Littler's examined how herbivorous fishes in coral reef systems play an ecological role, emphasizing their function in macroalgal proliferation and the maintenence of coral dominance.
+In 2006, the Littler's examined how herbivorous fishes in coral reef systems play an ecological role, emphasizing their function in macroalgal proliferation and the maintenance of coral dominance.
 They noted that overfishing or habitat degradation can lead to reduced herbivory, which in turn contributes to the proliferation of microorganisms that promote coral diseases.
 These external factors contribute to biotic-reef pathology by facilitating microbial dysbiosis, increasing coral susceptibility to pathogens, and reinforcing negative feedback loops that slow down reef recovery.